 Sunny days, cool mornings.
 Light layers and sunscreen.

-Verde Season (May - Oct)
+Green Season (May - Oct)

 Clear mornings, dramatic afternoon storms, lush landscapes.
 Rain jacket recommended.